Tuesday, June 11, 2019

 ALIGNMENTS

-The woodhenge is thought by archaeologists to be a solar calendar, capable of marking equinox and solstice sunrises and sunsets for the timing of the agricultural cycle and religious observances.
+Archaeologists think the woodhenge is a solar calendar capable of marking equinox and solstice sunrises and sunsets for the timing of the agricultural cycle and religious observances.
 During the equinoxes, the sun rises due east of the timber circle.
-From the vantage point of the center of the circle, it appears as if the sun is emerging from the front of Monks Mound, which is roughly a half-mile away.
-One of the reasons for the changing position and size of the timber circles may have been the growing size of Monks Mound as additional layers of earth raised its height and increased its geographic footprint and the desire to keep this symbolic emergence and alignment intact.
+From the vantage point of the circle's center, it appears as if the sun is emerging from the front of Monks Mound, roughly a half-mile away.
+One of the reasons for the changing position and size of the timber circles may have been the growing size of the Monks Mound as additional layers of earth raised its height and increased its geographic footprint and the desire to keep this symbolic emergence and alignment intact.

 View of the reconstructed Woodhenge 3 and its alignment with the equinox pole.
 You can see Monks Mound, which is 1/2 mile away.

-The winter solstice sunrise pole is aligned with the Fox Mound (Mound 60, a rectangular platform mound paired with a conical burial mound, Mound 59), which sits across the grand plaza 1,640 feet to the south of Monks Mound.
-The top of the roughly 46-foot tall mound projects above the horizon, and back in Cahokian times would have had a large temple structure at its summit, raising it even higher.
+The winter solstice sunrise pole is aligned with the Fox Mound (Mound 60, a rectangular platform mound paired with a conical burial mound, Mound 59), which sits across the grand plaza 1,640 feet south of Monks Mound.
+The top of the roughly 46-foot tall mound projects above the horizon, and back in Cahokian times, it would have had a large temple structure at its summit, raising it even higher.
 From the central pole of Woodhenge 3, the sun would have appeared to rise from this mound and temple at the winter solstice.
-Besides their celestial marking functions, the woodhenges also carried religious and ritual meaning that's reflected in their stylized depiction as a cross in circle motif on ceremonial beakers.
+Besides their celestial marking functions, the woodhenges also carried religious and ritual meaning reflected in their stylized depiction as a cross-in-circle motif on ceremonial beakers.

 Ceramic beaker with woodhenge motif.

-As there are many more posts than are necessary for these simple alignments, some archaeoastronomists have speculated that they were also used to observe other celestial events, such as lunar cycles, the motion of the Pleiades star cluster [2], or other stars and planets;.
-In contrast, others have suggested they were used to align mound and causeway constructions projects.
+As there are many more posts than are necessary for these simple alignments, some archaeoastronomers have speculated that they were also used to observe other celestial events, such as lunar cycles, the motion of the Pleiades star cluster [2], or other stars and planets;.
+In contrast, others have suggested they were used to align mound and causeway construction projects.

 CAHOKIA'S MOUND 72 WOODHENGE

-Archaeologist Marvin Fowler has speculated that the woodhenges also served as "aligners" and that there may have been as many as three more in other strategic locations around the city of Cahokia, built to triangulate and layout construction projects.
-At least one other possible circle at Cahokia has been put forward by Fowler, but his suggestion has not yet gained full acceptance by other archaeologists.
+Archaeologist Marvin Fowler has speculated that the woodhenges also served as "aligners" and that there may have been as many as three more in other strategic locations around Cahokia, built to triangulate and layout construction projects.
+Fowler has put forward at least one other possible circle at Cahokia, but his suggestion has not yet gained full acceptance from other archaeologists.

 Solstice and equinox markers at the Mound "Md" 72 Woodhenge, with the hypothesized full circle of posts.